yxuansu/OpenAlpaca/README.md

 # Data:

 The data, i.e. [openalpaca.json](https://github.com/yxuansu/OpenAlpaca/blob/main/openalpaca.json), we use to fine-tune the model is constructed from the [databricks-dolly-15k dataset](https://huggingface.co/datasets/databricks/databricks-dolly-15k) by removing instances that are too long.
+The original databricks-dolly-15k dataset is licensed under [the CC BY-SA 3.0 license](https://repositories.lib.utexas.edu/bitstream/handle/2152/11616/license_text?sequence=2&isAllowed=y) which allows